How to Invest in Bitcoin Stocks Without Actually Buying Bitcoin

 Can I invest in a Bitcoin ETF?

-As all ETFs are regulated by the SEC, which has still not approved a bitcoin ETF, there is no bitcoin ETFs trading on the New York exchange.
-The only available bitcoin ETFs are on the Canadian Stocks exchange, such as BTCC, for example.
+As all ETFs are regulated by the SEC, which has still not approved a bitcoin ETF, there is no direct bitcoin ETFs trading on the New York exchange.
+There are, however, two other options.

 How to Invest in Bitcoin Proxy Stocks?

-Lately, more and more publicly traded companies have decided to purchase substantial amounts of bitcoin and put it on their balance sheet.
+More publicly traded companies have recently decided to purchase substantial amounts of bitcoin and put it on their balance sheet.
 Bitcoin proxy stocks refer to public companies with a prominent position in bitcoin.
 In other words, the amount of bitcoin these companies have is so large that the bitcoin rate could affect the stock value directly.
-Having such a large amount of bitcoin ties the company’s future and share value with the digital currency’s performance.
+Such a large bitcoin ties the company's future and stock value with the digital currency's performance.

-Buying shares in one of there companies could expose you to bitcoin similarly to buying bitcoin or investing in GBTC.
-Many large corporations are investing in these companies as a proxy to bitcoin.
+Buying shares in one of these companies could expose you to bitcoin similarly to buying Bitcoin.
+Many large corporations are investing in these companies as a proxy for bitcoin.
 Furthermore, some institutions are not allowed by the regulation to own bitcoin.
 Consequently, JPMorgan, one of the largest US banks, recently announced on a crypto exposure basket an investment opportunity for its client that tracks bitcoin proxy stocks.

 Popular Bitcoin Proxy Stocks